Qoperos/alx-low_level_programming/README.md

-# This is low level programming execirse with ALX!
+# This is low level programming exercise with ALX!